bromidr/bromidr.github.io/_posts/2019-01-16-drain-the-swamp.md

 "And now you say, 'No!
 We want a king; give us a king!'
 >
 "Well, if that's what you want, that's what you'll get!
-Present yourselves formally before God, ranked in tribes and families."
-(1 Samuel 10:17–19 MSG)
+Present yourselves formally before God, ranked in tribes and families." <cite>1 Samuel 10:17–19 MSG</cite>

 The people of Israel think that their leaders do not fight for them.
 Instead, the people of Israel think that the leaders only fight for special interest